 Oat flour is a wonderful and totally underestimated flour that can be used in many of your home baking recipes, and the great thing about it is it’s naturally gluten free (although you will have to double check labeling if you are truly gluten intolerant because oats are often be processed in factories alongside other gluten containing products).
 In this post I will show you how to make homemade oat flour in 60 seconds, which is then immediately ready for use in whichever way you choose.

 You can pretty much buy any kind of flour these days, and most supermarket shelves are laden with flours of all kinds, such as wheat, spelt, buckwheat, rye, rice, amaranth, millet, quinoa, and many more.
-For some reason it can be harder to find actual oat flour in the shops, which is a great reason to save time and money by making your own at home very quickly and easily.
+For some reason, it can be harder to find actual oat flour in the shops, and this is a great reason to save time and money by making your own at home very quickly and easily.

 Making your own Flour

 Rolled wholegrain oats are a cheap and easily available whole grain to buy and something you will never have a problem finding in any supermarket.
 But actual grain flours on the other hand (such as the common oat) are harder to find commercially, and can also cost a small fortune just for the privilege of them being ground up for you.